 - SHARE can also assist you with contacting a Title IX Coordinator, the University-Wide Committee on Sexual Misconduct, or the Yale Police Department.

 SHARE services are confidential, and you can also speak with SHARE anonymously.
 SHARE does not provide information or reports to the Title IX Office or anyone else, except at your request.

 Title IX Coordinators

-You may contact the University Title IX Coordinator, Stephanie Spangler, or Senior Deputy Title IX Coordinator, Jason Killheffer, at 203.432.6854 (working hours) or firstname.lastname@example.org.
+You may contact the University Title IX Coordinator, Stephanie Spangler, or Senior Deputy Title IX Coordinator, Jason Killheffer, at 203.432.6854 (working hours) or email@example.com or by mail at: Office of the Provost, P.O.
+Box 208333, New Haven, CT 06520.
 Valarie Stanley serves as the Senior Deputy Title IX Coordinator for Yale faculty and staff.
-You can reach her at 203.432.0849.
+You can reach her at 203.432.0849 or at firstname.lastname@example.org.

-Each school at Yale has its own Title IX Coordinator(s).
-You may contact any Title IX coordinator, regardless of your affiliation.
+Each school at Yale also has its own Title IX Coordinator(s).
+You may contact any Title IX coordinator, regardless of your school affiliation.

 What is a Title IX Coordinator?

-Title IX coordinators are employees to whom students, faculty, and staff may go when they have questions or would like to make a report concerning issues of sexual misconduct and gender-based discrimination.
+Title IX coordinators are employees to whom students, faculty, and staff may go when they have questions or would like to make a report concerning issues of sexual misconduct or gender-based discrimination.